strapi/documentation/docusaurus/docs/dev-docs/deployment/amazon-aws.md

 displayed_sidebar: devDocsSidebar
 description: Learn in this guide how to deploy your Strapi application on AWS EC2, host your database on AWS RDS and upload your assets on AWS S3.
 tags:
-- 3rd party hosting guides
 - administrator
-- Amazon AWS
-- Amazon AWS S3
-- application configuration
-- AWS IAM (AWS Identity and Access Management)
-- deployment guides
+- deployment
 - guides
-- Nginx web server
+- nginx
-- 3rd party hosting guides
+- process manager
-- PM2
+- project creation
 - PostgreSQL
-- Strapi Cloud
-- Strapi project
-- virtual server
 ---

 import ConsiderStrapiCloud from '/docs/snippets/consider-strapi-cloud.md'